NCCA/PCCSlides/Lecture9/slides.md

 ---

 ## Texture maps
-- A texture map is a way of applying properties to a 3d model so as to alter its appearance using 2d images.
+- A texture map is a way of applying properties to a 3D model so as to alter its appearance using 2D images.
-  - This can include its color, fine detail, how shiny or metallic it looks, whether its transparent or if it glows.
+  - This can include its colour, fine detail, how shiny or metallic it looks, whether its transparent or if it glows.
-- Texture maps are applied to a 2d representation of a 3d model also known as a **UV**.
+- Texture maps are applied to a 2D representation of a 3D model also known as a **UV**.

 --

 ## Physically-based Rendering pipeline
-- PBR also known as Physically Based Rendering is a texture workflow that aims to simulate how light reacts with a model to attempt to simulate real life materials.
+- PBR (Physically Based Rendering) is a texture workflow that aims to simulate how light reacts with a model to attempt to simulate real life materials.
-- The Physically Based Rendering (PBR) pipeline standardizes ways of texturing
+- The PBR pipeline standardises ways of texturing
 - Two different types of methodologies used which require different maps
   - *Metallic Roughness*: Base colour, Metallic, Roughness
   - *Specular Glossiness*: Diffuse, Specular, Glossiness

 --

 ## Groups of texture maps
 - **Geometry Altering Maps**: maps that have the ability to alter fine details of a model’s geometry
   - Bump map, normal map, displacement map